ekedonald/AWS-Networking-Implementation-VPC-Subnets-Internet-Gateway-NAT-Routing-/README.md

 * Select the VPC (i.e. first-vpc) you created.

-* Give the Subnet Name, Availability Zone and IPv4 Subnet CIDR Block the following parameters: Public-Subnet1, us-east-1a and 10.0.11.0/24.
+*  Use the following parameters when configuring the 1st Public Subnet:
+1. Subnet Name: Public-Subnet1
+2. Availability Zone: us-east-1a
+3. IPv4 Subnet CIDR Block: 10.0.11.0/24

 * Click on the `Add new subnet` button to create the 2nd Public Subnet.

+* Use the following parameters when configuring the 2nd Public Subnet:
+1. Subnet Name: Public-Subnet2
+2. Availability Zone: us-east-1b
-* Give the Subnet Name, Availability Zone and IPv4 Subnet CIDR Block the following parameters: Public-Subnet2, us-east-1b and 10.0.12.0/24 then click on the `create subnet` button.
+3. IPv4 Subnet CIDR Block: 10.0.12.0/24

+* Click on the `create subnet` button.

 _The 2 Public Subnets created are shown above_